 PS4 has a built-in streaming option called Remote Play that lets you directly broadcast your gameplay to platforms like Twitch and YouTube.
 But it has limitations.
 You can’t customize your stream like you can on PC with streaming clients like Streamlabs, OBS, etc. So, you might wonder, how to stream ps4 with OBS without remote play?

 To stream from PS4 with OBS without using the remote play feature, you must have a capture card.
 Set up the card as required, set up the streaming client and you are all good to go.
 What you are doing here is letting the capture card capture the gameplay, send it to your computer, and use OBS to stream on the platform of your choice.

 In this article, I will explain step by step how you can stream ps4 with OBS without remote play.
 So, keep reading till the end to learn more.

 Why Streaming Through OBS is the Best Option

-You can directly stream from your PS4 to twitch and YouTube.
 This feature is pretty convenient as you don’t need any high-end capture card or any other device.
 However, this limits customization and other options that you could use with third-party streaming software.
 Also, you can’t stream to Facebook anymore.

-With remote play, the gameplay from your PS4 is relayed to your PC via cable or your home’s wireless network.
+When streaming via Remote Play the gameplay from your PS4 is relayed to your PC via cable or your home’s wireless network.
 There is usually a delay and deterioration of stream quality with this method.